jeremycherfas/user/pages/03.blog/2019-2-22-1/listen.md

 ---
-title: "Listened to: WS More or Less: When maths mistakes really matter"
+title: "&#127911; WS More or Less: When maths mistakes really matter"
 published: true
 date: 22-02-2019 13:02
 taxonomy: